wrcarpenter/MMA-Betting-Model/README.md

 [Bill Benter](https://www.casino.org/blog/bill-benter/), a successful horse gambler active mostly during the 1990s in Hong Kong that one of the first to popularize quantitative betting models in a sports context.

+Many notable figures are big fans of the UFC and broader MMA, such as Facebook founder [Mark Zuckerburg](https://en.wikipedia.org/wiki/Mark_Zuckerberg).
+He would surely be captivated by a data-driven perspective on the sport.

 ## Data Sources

 |Name | Link | Description |